-- (a) Audit and Financial Risk Management Committee;

-- (b) Remuneration and Nomination Committee;

-- (c) Sustainability Committee.
+- (a) Audit and Financial Risk Management Committee; - (b) Remuneration, People and Culture Committee; - (c) Sustainability Committee; - (d) Governance and Nomination Committee.

 These committees are designed to consider specific matters and make recommendations to the Board.
 However, it is not intended that these committees restrict the ability of the Board to make an independent assessment of the recommendations, having regard to the Board's knowledge of the Company and the complexity of the structures and operations of the Company.
 The Board will consider the materials and recommendations presented to them and bring their own mind to bear on the issue using the skill and judgment they possess.